Practical Notebook for Asking AI the Right Way

 6. Email / Business Documents

-Who are you emailing?
-What's the relationship?
-What meeting is it?
-Are there proposed dates?
-Without this, AI writes the most standard email format.
-Your company culture or relationship with the recipient won't be reflected at all.
+Who are you sending it to?
+What's your relationship?
+What meeting?
+Without this, AI writes the most generic email format.
+Your relationship with the recipient and company culture aren't reflected at all.

-Recipient: CTO at a startup I'm contacting for the first time (been following on LinkedIn)
+Recipient: CTO at a startup I'm contacting for the first time (following on LinkedIn)

-Goal: Request a 30-minute meeting to explore partnership possibilities
+Purpose: Request a 30-minute meeting to explore collaboration possibilities

 About me: AI consulting company CEO, 3 years experience